 What I want to say is that it seems for us to be much easier to rent a flat in a town with many digital nomads and go to a weekly meet-up in one of the bars in Las Palmas, sign up for a yoga class in Ericeira, or take salsa or Spanish course in Corralejo.

 The amount of time we spend organising our life in the van is extremely high.
 Everything takes twice as long as in normal life, even though we always put things in the same place and hold onto our systems.

 Still, you can’t take a quick shower after a run or a surf session.
 To do that we have to clean the kitchen table first, hang up the curtain and turn on the gas.

 At least once a week we need to find time to refill the water tank and drain the dirty water.
 Unfortunately, this is not always an easy task.
 Sometimes it takes a whole evening to find the right place.
 In Portugal, for example, some petrol stations forbid refilling tanks in campers with water from the dispensers.

 While living in a campervan the small space gets dirty much faster than a normal flat, so cleaning is necessary every day.
 Sometimes I sweep the floor in the van five times a day :D. And, of course, we can’t just chill after our dinner and clean up the kitchen later.
 We have to clean right after finishing eating because the whole van will stink, and the leftovers will dry.

 It’s nice to enjoy such slow life from time to time, but we both agreed that in everyday life, it’s very stressful to deal with all the additional tasks – and I just mentioned a few above.

-Summary: why we decided not to live in the van permanently?
+Summary: why we don’t live in a campervan?

 We both love van life.
 We love it for the close connection to nature, for the feeling of freedom, for the minimalistic attitude it teaches, and for the possibility to discover new amazing places.
 However, van life also means a lot of compromises, which make everyday life way more difficult and can simply be tiring over a longer time.